 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield 10 seconds to the gentlewoman from California (Mrs. DAVIS).

 Mrs. DAVIS of California.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban in light of individuals like Jordanian Musa Sharkawi, a cardiology fellow in Connecticut whose wife is a Syrian doctor and whose family cannot visit her because of the ban.